 After you buy the kitchen items you deemed necessary; you’ll eventually realize you need one when you fail at an attempt to open a can of soup you’re trying to make for dinner because you lack the required tools.

-A general rule of thumb that applies to finding out whether or not you need one in your kitchen is to ask yourself, “Will I need to open a can more than once a month?”
-If you answered yes to that question, make sure to add one of the can openers reviewed above into your shopping cart.
+A general rule of thumb that applies to find out whether or not you need one in your kitchen is to ask yourself, “Will I need to open a can more than once a month?”
+If you answered yes to that question, make sure to add one of the can openers review above into your shopping cart?

 Keep in mind that you don’t have to spend a lot of money to ensure you buy the best functioning one because it depends on how much you’ll have to use it.